mvensky/BotoHead/README.md

   --testRun TESTRUN, -t TESTRUN
-                        can be run without committing policies to view output only (True/False)
+                        can be run without committing policies to view output only (True/False) --specificFolders SPECIFICFOLDERS [SPECIFICFOLDERS ...], -s SPECIFICFOLDERS [SPECIFICFOLDERS ...] enter a list of folders you want rules against add a / to terminate each folder
 ```

 #### A coverage report is available